queens-satellite-team/payload/telescope-simulator/README.md

 to the same directory as my clone of the payload github) I also renamed mine from "github_repo" to "Optometrika" for clarity

-3. Add Optometrika folder to path: addpath("[PATH TO OPTOMETRIKA DIR IN YOUR FILESYSTEM]")
+3. Add Optometrika folder to path(in Matlab terminal): addpath("[PATH TO OPTOMETRIKA DIR IN YOUR FILESYSTEM]")
 Example: addpath("C:\Users\Ben\Projects\Optometrika")